Shellular Metamaterial Design via Compact Electric Potential Parametrization: Introduction

 To address these limitations, we propose a novel design space that is both computationally efficient and sufficiently expressive to capture a broad range of shellular structures.
 Our approach simultaneously achieves geometric diversity and tunable material properties, demonstrating great potential for shellular metamaterial design.
 Additionally, we introduce a highly efficient, GPU-based computation and optimization framework, enabling rapid structure evaluation.
 Furthermore, we develop a design and optimization method that, given user-defined objectives, can automatically identify the desired structure.
 Collectively, these contributions significantly expand the design possibilities for shellular metamaterials beyond current constraints.

 Finally, we validate the proposed approach through comprehensive experiments.
-First, our evaluations are performed efficiently, requiring on average less than 20 ms to generate a shellular structure.
-Furthermore, our representation demonstrate diversity and high performance across a broad range of material properties, including Young's modulus, bulk modulus, shear modulus, and off-diagonal components of the elastic tensor.
-Our randomly generated shellular structures cover a large span of material properties.
+First, we show that by randomly generating various shellular structures, our representation spans a broad range of material properties, including Young's modulus, bulk modulus, shear modulus, and anisotropy of the elastic tensor.
+Our evaluations are performed efficiently, requiring on average less than 0.4\,s to generate both a structure and its homogenized elastic tensor with high accuracy, enabling interactive applications.
 Moreover, our representation accommodates geometries ranging from simple planar shapes to more intricate shellular forms, such as Triply Periodic Minimal Surfaces (TPMS).
-Additionally, we also illustrate the capability of our framework to design materials according to specific objectives, including maximizing bulk modulus, maximizing shear stiffness, or achieving a targeted Young's modulus.
-Several of our designs reach up to 91.86\% of the theoretical upper bound.
-Finally, we fabricate multiple examples to demonstrate that our proposed designs are fully manufacturable.
+We also illustrate the capability of our framework to design materials according to specific objectives, including maximizing bulk modulus, maximizing shear modulus, or achieving a targeted Young's modulus.
+Several of our designs reaching up to 99.8\% in uniaxial stiffness, corresponding to a plane-like configuration.
+Finally, we fabricate multiple examples to demonstrate potential manufacturability.